top of page

 Photo courtesy of KAT Centre Nepal

-Across Asia, from bustling city streets to remote villages, stray Dog and Cat populations are rising at an alarming rate.
-A single unspayed female Dog and her offspring can produce tens of thousands of puppies in just a few years, overwhelming communities and leading to widespread hunger, disease, and suffering.
-Without intervention, this cycle continues indefinitely.
-Spay and neuter programs provide a humane, long-term solution, preventing future generations from being born into hardship while improving the lives of animals already on the streets.
+Across Asia, stray dog and cat populations are rising at an alarming rate.
+From bustling city streets to remote villages, the challenges are everywhere.
+A single unspayed female dog can produce tens of thousands of puppies in just a few years.
+This trend overwhelms communities, leading to widespread hunger, disease, and suffering.
+Without timely intervention, this cycle continues indefinitely.

 Health Benefits of Spaying and Neutering